Soccsksargen

-Soccsksargen (Note: The name Soccsksargen is an acronym formed from the names of its component provinces and one city: So for South Cotabato, c for Cotabato, sk for Sultan Kudarat, sar for Sarangani, and gen for General Santos.) (officially stylized in all caps; /tl/), designated as Region XII, is an administrative region of the Philippines.
-Formerly known as Central Mindanao, it is located in south-central Mindanao and comprises four provinces: Cotabato, Sarangani, South Cotabato, and Sultan Kudarat, and one highly urbanized city, General Santos.
+Soccsksargen (Note: The name Soccsksargen is an acronym formed from the names of its component provinces and one city: Soc for South Cotabato, c for Cotabato, sk for Sultan Kudarat, sar for Sarangani, and gen for General Santos.) (officially stylized in all caps; /tl/), designated as Region XII, is an administrative region of the Philippines.
+Formerly known as Central Mindanao, it is located in south-central Mindanao and comprises four provinces: Cotabato, Sarangani, South Cotabato, and Sultan Kudarat, and aside from these provinces it also is located in one highly urbanized city, General Santos.
 The regional center is Koronadal in South Cotabato, while the center of commerce and industry is General Santos, the most populous city in the region.

 Geography

 The region is bounded on the north by the province of Bukidnon in Northern Mindanao, on the east by the Davao Region, on the northwest and west by the Bangsamoro region, and on the southwest by the Celebes Sea.
 The region also shares a maritime border with Gorontalo and North Sulawesi provinces of Indonesia.

 The region has extensive coastlines, valleys and mountain ranges.
 Known for its river system, the region is the drainage basin of Mindanao, particularly at the Cotabato Basin, a large depression surrounded by mountain ranges on three sides.
 Within the basin runs the Rio Grande de Mindanao, the longest river in Mindanao and the second longest in the Philippines.
 The river empties into Illana Bay of the larger Moro Gulf to the west of Cotabato City.

 At the south of the basin lie the Tiruray Highlands, a moderately high mountain range blocking the basin from the southern coastline.
 Southeast of the mountains lies Sarangani Bay.